 “Can I drive yet?
 Can I drive yet?”
 Gosh, he’s almost as bad as the kids!
 After a few hours of

-Once we got past Lorne the road takes a turn in towards rainforest and a little across country.
+Once we got past Lorne the road takes a turn in towards rainforest and a little cross-country.
 It was a lovely and welcome change, however with that came dusk.
-Within the space of about an hour we went from daylight, to dusk, with fog, rain and then the most spectacular lightening with thunder storm in the mix.
+Within the space of about an hour, we went from daylight to dusk, with fog, rain and then the most spectacular lightning with a thunder storm in the mix.
 The fog lights made a big difference at a really difficult time of the day for visibility.
-The Outlander features these cool looking LED Daytime Running Headlamps which gave you that sense of safety and ‘being seen’ on the road, especially helpful for long distance driving and when the dusk and fog hit.
-The LED headlights seemed to have a much whiter and more focussed beams of light than conventional headlights.
-So what could have been a really dangerous experience was actually really safe and, though not quite enjoyable, far more comfortable.
+The Outlander features these cool looking LED Daytime Running Headlamps which gave you that sense of safety and ‘being seen’ on the road, especially helpful for long-distance driving and when the dusk and fog hit.
+The LED headlights seemed to have much whiter and more focussed beams of light than conventional headlights.
+So what could have been a really dangerous experience was actually really safe and, though not quite enjoyable, far more comfortable?

 The rest of the day was a pretty much ‘stay inside the car’ kinda day as we dried out (thank goodness for the heated seats) and warmed back up.
 This was when we whipped out our first

 ammunition activity we’d brought.
 The trusty AFL Footy Character collection and played I-Spy with the winner each time getting a little character for their album.
 This kept them pretty amused until we reached Warrnambool and stopped for lunch.
 It was ANZAC day so most places were shut, which left us Hungry Jacks or the Roadside Takeaway.
 Would it surprise you to hear that the kids won that one hands down?